 Send your questions about Gig Work or the Gig Economy to the Gig Doctor using the Contact Form

 Tracey Smith asks the Gig Doctor:Do you think that HRIS vendors will be adding contingent worker capability to their products to allow companies to more easily track their entire workforce (employees + temps + freelancers)?
-Most currently track employees and temps but the freelancer/gig portion is missing and the onboarding of freelance talent is very slow.
+Most currently track employees and temps but the freelancer/gig portion is missing, and the onboarding of freelance talent is awfully slow.
 The purpose of the contingent side of the workforce is to be able to flex the size of the workforce up or down quickly in response to business needs.

 Gig Doctor:Good question Tracey.
 According to Andrew Karpie @ "Spend Matters", some CHRO are waking up to the need for an integrated VMS to capture all costs associated with labor spend.
 Enterprise SaaS providers like SAP are either acquiring VMS providers like FieldGlass or attempting to add the capabilities internally.
 Because the economy has rebound so quickly and recruiting methods are many and more successful, many CHROs are still holding out to find the needle in the haystack for an exact match of talent companies require which delays acceptance of the independent worker market and value.
-Thus, impacting the perceived need for measurement tool like VMS to be acquired, integrated and made available for analytical use.
+Thus, impacting the perceived need for measurement tools like VMS to be acquired, integrated, and made available for analytical use.
 This is a short answer to a perplexing issue for both freelancers and users of temp, freelancers, and independents.
 For more information, read the articles below.

+As we look back at the origin of "gigs," which is the basic unit of the Gig Economy, we can gain insight into how this phenomenon developed.
 Working as an independent data communications network consultant in Colorado in the late 90s, an IT director for a federal government agency asked me what type of "gigs" I did?
 To be honest, I wasn't quite sure what he was asking.
 After some clarification, I got it.
-I was not employed by anyone, unattached to any long-term contract and I was literally fulfilling one project/contract at a time using only my acquired skills and knowledge.
-Sometimes known as a one-man shop, I was engaging in a form of work as a means of making a living.
-This market has emerged as a component of our economy which reportedly generates over $1 trillion in annual revenues from over 40 million Americans working as independents or freelancers (see DATA POINTS below).
+Not employed by anyone, unattached to any long-term contract or staffing agency, and I was fulfilling one project/contract at a time using only my acquired skills and knowledge.
+Sometimes known as a one-person shop, I was engaging in the form of work as a means of making a living.
+I had used my learned skills in IT to survive economic downturns.

 I have been consulting as a freelancer and entrepreneur off and on for 30 years.
 I have lived through this tectonic shift in which companies are now more interested in finding the best person with the new skills they require for the job than just the best person they can find nearby.

-Got a question about working in the Gig Economy or how one can succeed as a freelancer, use the contact form to send me your question, concern or comment.
+Got a question about working in the Gig Economy or how one can succeed as a freelancer, use the contact form to send me your question, concern, or comment.